 After six years working in Cumbernauld developing the Wild Ways Well green mental health project, it’s time to say goodbye.
 Over those years Wild Ways Well has run hundreds of…

 Spending time with nature improves wellbeing

-The Wild Ways Well project aims to demonstrate what most of us already know instinctively.
-Spending time outdoors, amongst nature, makes people feel better about themselves and their lives.
+The Wild Ways Well project has demonstrated what most of us already know instinctively.
+Spending time outdoors, in nature, makes people feel better about themselves and their lives.

-Wild Ways Well aims to get people suffering from, or at risk of, poor mental health out into the greenspaces of Cumbernauld.
-Whilst out amongst the trees, parks and reserves participants get a chance to slow down, relax, enjoy being in the company of other like-minded people, and participate in a variety of environmental and conservation related activities designed to fit in with the Five Ways to Wellbeing.
+Wild Ways Well gets people suffering from, or at risk of, poor mental health out into greenspaces.
+Whilst out amongst the trees, parks, and reserves, participants get a chance to slow down, relax, enjoy being in the company of other like-minded people, and participate in a variety of environmental and conservation-related activities, designed to fit in with the Five Ways to Wellbeing.

 The Wild Ways

 Wild Ways Well is structured around the Five Ways to Wellbeing, an internationally recognised framework for promoting good mental health in use by organisations all over the world including the NHS and the major UK mental health charities.
 The Five Ways to Wellbeing is a simple way of thinking about our mental health, suggesting 5 easy actions which we can all take to improve our happiness in our daily lives.
 We have taken the 5 ways and adapted them to an outdoor, green environment.

 Wild Ways Well is part of our Green Health and Wellbeing work for Creating Natural Connections, which has now come to an end.

 Anyone who watched the BBC’s Winterwatch series this year may have found one particular segment – the ‘Mindful Moment’ – a real highlight.
 It lasts just a few seconds but…